Knowledgeable Jacksonville Estate Planning Lawyers

 Estate planning is an area of law that addresses your assets, financial interests, and domestic affairs — both how you can protect them while you’re alive and how they’ll be handled after you pass away.

-People put off estate planning for all sorts of reasons.
+People put off planning their estate for all sorts of reasons.
 There is a persistent myth out there that only “rich old people” need estate plans in place.
 Others believe that wills are only for families with young children and substantial estates.
 Some people are simply uncomfortable with the whole topic of death and would rather roll the dice.

 Of course, none of us can predict the future.
 We don’t know what tomorrow may bring.
 Should tragedy strike — an incapacitating injury, a devastating diagnosis, the unexpected loss of a spouse, or even sudden death — how much protection have you provided for your loved ones?

-- Myth #1: Only rich people need estate planning.
+- Myth #1: Only rich people need it.
 We all have assets.
 Even if your estate is modest in size, you have a vested interest in protecting the property that you do own.
 Sentiment matters too.
 As a matter of fact, many of the most contentious legal battles are over relatively inexpensive items that hold tremendous sentimental value — items that no one thought to protect in an estate plan.

 - Myth #2: Only parents need a will.
 Whether you have kids or not, you are going to face a whole series of important legal decisions in your life.
 Estate plans include important documents that dictate who will make those decisions if you can’t, and how they should decide, for example, what kind of life-saving medical treatment you might receive someday.
 A skilled Jacksonville estate planning lawyer will be able to guide through the process easily.

 - Myth #3: The default inheritance rules provide enough protection.
 Inheritance laws are complicated.
 Assets often pass in ways that the deceased person never anticipated, and family members are passed over and hurt in the process.
 Moreover, without a trust in place, your estate will be subject to a public probate proceeding, which can prove both costly and embarrassing for your survivors.